ThomBator/ThomBator/README.md

 # Hi my name is Thom Bator.
 I am a Junior Software Developer from Toronto, Canada.

-I recently graduated with a B.Sc in Computer Science at Western Governors University.
-Before entering into my degree program I worked for about 10 years as an advertising copywriter and video script writer.
+Currently working as a junior developer and inbound marketing specialist for a digital consultancy in Hamilton, Ontario.
+Prior to getting my B.S. in Computer Science I worked for about 10 years as an advertising copywriter and video script writer.

 Languages: JavaScript, TypeScript, PHP, HTML, CSS, Liquid Frameworks & Databases: React Wordpress, NodeJS/Express.js, SQL, MongoDB